guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 $ sudo sysctl -p
 ```

 10. If you have problem to start Kibana 7.7.0 (from Git.
 For some reason it thinks it is already in version 8.0.0) with ElasticSearch 7.7.0, add this line in `config/kibana.yml` config file.
-When upgrading from 7.6 to 7.7 I had to delete all indexes `curl -XDELETE localhost:9200/*`.
+When upgrading from 7.6 to 7.7 I had to delete all indexes `curl -XDELETE localhost:9200/*`

 ```
 elasticsearch.ignoreVersionMismatch: true
 ```

-## Creating the actual form (step 7)
+## Creating the actual form (step 7) for your own usecase

-The current plugin name is based on accounts data.
+The current plugin name is based on accounts test data.
 Simply perform a search replace in filenames and in the source code, respecting letter capitalization.

-The form itself is contained in the [controller file](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/blob/master/vis_type_custom_form_filter_accounts/public/custom_form_filter_accounts_vis_controller.tsx).
-An [option tab](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/blob/master/vis_type_custom_form_filter_accounts/public/custom_form_filter_accounts_options.tsx) is also possible.
+The form itself is contained in the [controller file](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/blob/master/vis_type_custom_form_filter_accounts/public/custom_form_filter_accounts_vis_controller.tsx) file.
+An [option tab](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/blob/master/vis_type_custom_form_filter_accounts/public/custom_form_filter_accounts_options.tsx) is also possible, actually one or more.

 The form code looks like this and is very simple to modify, based on EUI React components.
 * [Documentation](https://elastic.github.io/eui/#/)